 Jordan Cove, in consultation with the FERC, will designate a Cultural Resources Coordinator (CRC) who will be responsible for all archaeological materials and historic properties-related activities on the Project.
 The CRC will be a professional archaeologist (meeting the Secretary of the Interior's Guidelines as defined in 36 CFR 61).
 For practical purposes, the CRC may designate an Environmental Inspector (EI) or other supervisor to provide notifications required under this UDP but may not delegate any of the CRC's other responsibilities, unless the EI is a professional archaeologist and meets the requirements of 36 C.F.R.
 Part 61, in which case the EI may act in the CRC's place if the CRC is unavailable.
 The CRC will provide archaeological/cultural resource orientation for Jordan Cove and advise construction contractors and personnel on the procedures to follow in the event that an unanticipated discovery is made.
-Training will occur as part of the pre-construction on-site training program for foremen. environmental inspectors (EIs), construction supervisors, and all other supervisory personnel who supervise any construction or inspection activities.
-An initial training will involve both general and detailed instructions regarding how to follow the requirements of the UDP, basic archaeological artifact and site identification, and an overview of the state and federal laws pertaining to the protection of archaeological resources Tribes will be invited to participate.
-Refresher trainings will be provided annually to all personnel supervising any construction or inspection activities.
+Training will occur as part of the preconstruction on-site training program for foremen, environmental inspectors (Els), construction supervisors, and all other supervisory personnel who supervise any construction or inspection activities.
+Training will involve both general and detailed instructions regarding how to follow the requirements of the UDP, basic archaeological artifact and site identification, and an overview of the state and federal laws pertaining to the protection of archaeological resources.
 General instructions shall include:

-- Ensure that all construction supervisors have contact information for the CRC. - Stop work immediately if archaeological objects (artifacts, historic or prehistoric features [wells, privies, shell middens, etc.], bones, or any item suspected of being archaeological), funerary objects, sacred items and/or items of cultural patrimony are identified. - Contact the construction supervisor immediately.
-The construction supervisor shall notify the CRC or its designee as soon as possible. - Restrict access to the discovery. - Drawings, photographs, or analysis will not be permitted without consultation and approval from the appropriate Indian Tribes. - The discovery will not be shared with the media or individuals not pertinent to the assessment or protection of the remains. - Comply with all unanticipated discovery procedures. - Treat human remains, funerary objects, sacred objects, and objects of cultural patrimony with dignity and respect.
-Do not touch any human remains.

-- A description of the potential penalties for failure to report discoveries or to comply with the procedures outlined in this UDP. - The penalties that could be incurred by anyone who illegally collects, damages, or destroys any archaeological objects, archaeological sites, or historical artifacts, funerary objects, sacred objects and objects of cultural patrimony and associated materials and/or their context.
+- Ensure that all construction supervisors have contact information for the CRC. - Stop work immediately if archaeological objects (artifacts, historic or prehistoric features [wells, privies, shell middens, etc.], bones, or any item suspected of being archaeological) are identified. - Contact the construction supervisor immediately.
+The construction supervisor shall notify the CRC or its designee as soon as possible. - Restrict access to the discovery. - Drawings, photographs, or analysis will not be permitted without consultation and approval from the appropriate Indian Tribes. - The discovery will not be shared with the media or individuals not pertinent to the assessment or protection of the remains. - Comply with all unanticipated discovery procedures. - Treat human remains, funerary objects, sacred objects, and objects of cultural patrimony with dignity and respect. - A description of the potential penalties for failure to report discoveries or to comply with the procedures outlined in this UDP. - The penalties that could be incurred by anyone who illegally collects or destroys any archaeological objects, archaeological sites, or historical artifacts and associated materials and/or their context.